sarahec/ud894-FEF-Server/README.md

 1. [Download](https://golang.org/dl/) and install the Go programming language
 2. Download or clone this project
+3. Change into the `server` drectory
-3. Compile the server: `go build -o main`
+3. Compile the server: `go build`
-4. Run the `main` program to start the server .
-Use the `--www=` flag to point to your front-end code (e.g. on Mac OS X and Linux `./main --www=../FEF-UdaciMeals-Backbone`)
+4. Run the `server` program to start the server .
+Use the `--www=` flag to point to your front-end code (e.g. on Mac OS X and Linux `./server --www=../../FEF-UdaciMeals-Backbone`)
-5. Use the `--logrest` flag to see all of the incoming and outgoing traffic from the server.
+5. Use the `--log` flag to see all of the incoming and outgoing traffic from the server.

 ## Server details